TerraConstructs/intro-workshop/workshop/content/english/20-typescript/40-hit-counter/600-permissions.md

 Hello, CDK!
 You've hit /
 ```

+{{% notice info %}}
-> If you still get 5xx, give it a few seconds and try again.
-Sometimes API
+If you still get 5xx, give it a few seconds and try again.
+Sometimes IAM Policy changes
-Gateway takes a little bit to "flip" the endpoint to use the new deployment.
+take time to propagate or API Gateway takes a little bit to "flip" the endpoint to use
+the new deployment.
+{{% /notice %}}

 # 😲